fiatconnect/specification/fiatconnect-api.md

 that clients include an API key in each request, it MUST respond to the client with an HTTP `400` error if the API key is missing from the request.
 Regardless of whether or not a server requires an API key on every request, it MUST return an HTTP `401` error if an API key is provided but does not correspond to any registered client; likewise it MUST return an HTTP `400` error if the API key is poorly formed.

+API token authentication is *completely separate* from SIWE-based auth.
+The priveleged endpoints listed earlier *always* require a user to have a valid session via SIWE authentication.
+API token authentication MAY be required on all endpoints, or optional.
+Regardless of whether or not the client provides an API token, if the client attempts to access a priveleged endpoint without a valid session, the server MUST reject their request.

+### 3.2.3.
+HTTPS

+All servers implementing a FiatConnect-compliant API MUST use HTTPS, and MUST NOT support unsecured HTTP requests.

 ## 3.3.
 Formal Specification